 Make one major lifestyle change at a time

-It takes a huge amount of effort to change your habitual behaviours and replace them with new ones.
-So trying to make lots of changes at the same time makes it really hard to stick to any of them.
+It takes a huge amount of effort to change your habits and replace them with new ones.
+Trying to make lots of changes at the same time makes it really hard to stick to any of them.
 With this in mind, if you’re giving up alcohol, just focus on that – don’t try and take anything else on.
 Then, once you’ve got used to the changes you’ve made, you can start to look at other goals and areas of your life that you want to change.

 Deal with urges head on

-Instead of avoiding the cause of cravings, face them head on.
+Instead of avoiding the cause of cravings, you can try to face them head on.
 Urges will pass, whether you give into them or not, and ignoring an urge can actually make it harder to ignore in the long run.
 So instead of trying to suppress one when it appears, why not explore it?
 This is called urge surfing.
-If you’re able to confront it head on and deal with it, you’re much less likely to give into temptation next time.
+If you’re able to confront the urge and deal with it directly, you’re much less likely to give into temptation in future.

 Be consistent in what you say and do

-Consistency is so important.
-Declaring what you’re going to do has a big influence on your behaviour, because it’s embarrassing to go back on your word.
+Consistency is important.
+Stating what you’re going to do has a big influence on your behaviour, because it can be embarrassing to go back on your word.
 So, if you decide not to drink alcohol during the week or on a night out, tell people your plan.
-By putting it out there – and your reputation on the line – you’re more likely to be consistent and stick to your guns.
+By putting it out there – and putting your reputation on the line – you’re more likely to be consistent and stick to your plan.

 In the UK, alcohol is a big part of our social culture and is often a big part of socialising.
 But being sober doesn’t mean you have to give up your social life.
-With a bit of inventive thinking, there are lots of other activities you can do if you don’t want to drink alcohol.
+With a bit of creative thinking, there are lots of other activities you can do if you don’t want to drink alcohol.
 Here are a few of my favourites.

 - Go bowling or roller skating.
-It can be easier to resist getting an alcoholic drink when you’re busy being competitive or trying not to fall over!
+It can be easier to resist drinking when you’re too busy being competitive or trying not to fall over!

 - Go out for dinner.
 Pick somewhere that’s a new cuisine for you and make that the focus.
-You’ll be too busy exploring a new taste sensation to think about the wine list.
-Or you might find that the restaurant has an alcohol-free range of drinks so go for that instead.
+You’ll be too busy exploring new flavours to think about the wine list.
+Or you might find that the restaurant has an alcohol-free range of drinks to try.